Founder/ Executive Director

 Blair has been married to her husband Adam since 2005.
 She and Adam have 2 children: Olivia (10 yrs. old) and Warren (7 yrs. old).
 They own and operate a 90 + acre farm in Garrard County.

-Laura is a PATH certified therapeutic riding instructor, EAGALA Certified Professional, and has a bachelor’s in both Equine Science and Social Work.
-She graduated from Asbury University in 2015 and was hired on at Hooves of Hope that summer.
+Laura is a PATH International Certified Therapeutic Riding Instructor, EAGALA Certified Professional, and has a Masters Degree in Social Work as well as a bachelor’s in both Equine Science and Social Work.
 Laura has experience in Western, Dressage, low level jumping, Polo, and in training both ranch horses and police horses.
 Laura’s love for horses started early on at the age of eight and has grown into her professional career!
 She developed a desire to use horses to serve people while in high school and continued to expand her knowledge and experience at Asbury University and while working at various barns and camps.
-Laura enjoys training our horses, coordinating programs, teaching therapeutic riding lessons, managing the horse herd, and coordinating our volunteers and interns.
-Aside from her love of horses, Laura enjoys hiking, gardening, creating art projects, spending time with her friends, traveling the world, and going on walks with her dog Dozer.
+Laura enjoys developing programs, creating curriculums, training horses, teaching therapeutic riding lessons, supervising interns, and coordinating volunteers.
+Aside from her love of horses, Laura enjoys hiking, gardening, creating art projects, spending time with her friends, and traveling the world.

 Barn and Equine Manager